RPi-Distro/pi-gen/stage3/06-install-jamulus/files/jns/README.md

     - If more than 1 Jambox on same local network, use the full url from the label on the box
     - click "Connect" on noVNC screen to bring up Raspberry Pi desktop

-### Connect to a Jamulus Server:
+### (Automatically) Connect to JNS Jamulus Server:
-- Jamulus is set to automatically launch on boot.
+- Jamulus is set to automatically launch and connect to room1.jazznightschool.org
-- Otherwise, double-click on the "Jamulus Start" icon on the desktop.
 - After 2 hours of Jamulus, system will automatically shut the system down
 - If it shuts down and you need more time, power off & back on)
 - If you close Jamulus before the 2 hour timeout, it won't automatically shut down.
 - If Jamulus isn't running, double-click "Jamulus Start" to launch Jamulus startup script.
+- JNS Jamulus server address:  room1.jazznightschool.org

 ### Personalize It:
 - View -> My Profile, then set your Name, Instrument, City, and Skill.